parasshah195/greenstory-webflow-site/README.md

     ```

 #### Debugging
-We have an opt-in debugging setup that turns on logs in the console.
+There is an opt-in debugging setup that turns on logs in the console.
 The preference can be toggled via browser console, and is stored in browser localStorage.

 - Add any console logs in the code using the `window.DEBUG` function.
 It's a `console.log` wrapper.
 There is also a `window.IS_DEBUG_MODE` variable to run conditions on
 - Execute `window.setDebugMode(true)` in the console to turn on Debug mode.
 After reload, the console will start showing code logs.